Knutson + Casey Teams up with Salvation Army for Run For Shelter 5k

-Knutson + Casey recently teamed up with the Salvation Army to raise money for the new shelter opening in our area.
-Patrick Casey recently joined the News 12 This Morning news crew to discuss this fantastic event.
-He described just how important the mission of the Salvation Army is and why this shelter means so much to those who are less fortunate in this area.
+Knutson + Casey recently teamed up with the Salvation Army to raise money for the new shelter opening in Mankato.
+Patrick Casey joined the News 12 This Morning news crew to discuss this fantastic event.
+He described just how important the mission of the Salvation Army is and why this shelter means so much to those who are less fortunate in our area.

 Casey said that it is already getting cold outside, and those who have fallen on hard times need somewhere to stay that is warm.
 The 5k event took place on Saturday, November 2, at 10 a.m. at the Mankato Salvation Army.
 The registration price was $20 for adults and $15 for those 12 years of age and younger.
 People of all ages and abilities took place in the event.